 - Home habits: if you have pets in your home, it might make sense to change your filter more often because of pet dander.
 If someone in your family deals with allergies or asthma, think about changing your home’s air filter more regularly to help ease their symptoms.

 Now you’re probably wondering how to change your furnace filter.
 Obviously this will differ depending on what furnace you have, but usually:

-At Service Experts Heating & Air Conditioning, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or set up an appointment with us online.
+At Service Experts Heating & Air Conditioning, we offer membership plans that include changing out standard furnace filters.
+Give us a call today at 540-302-8645 or set up an appointment with us online.

 - Open or pull off the air filter panel near the bottom of your furnace to reveal an open compartment.